aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

   * Serialize PlayerData in a json format using `JsonUtility.ToJson`, which would be the encrypted data written to the file stream.
   * Deserialize the json data that was read from the file, into a pattern matching the PlayerData class using `JsonUtility.FromJson`, where this decrypted data will be used to load saved data.
 * Adopting the `System.Collections.Generic` namespace to make use of certain Data Structures.
 For example, the Queue adopted during development to become an integral part of the games dialogue system between the NPC and Avatar.
-* Using Unity's particle system to simulate visual effects like fire,smoke and other effects that would otherwise be difficulty to portray.

 # References :book: